MariaLundgren/CO-OP-Game-Review/TESTING.md

 - Saving the url for a logged in users profile page and tries to access it after logging in as a different user and this brings the user to the current users profile page.

 ### Edit Profile

+#### User stories testing Edit Prfofile

+- I want to be able to add an image and information to my profile.
+    - On the edit profile page the user can edit their profile, the user can add/edit their profile image and edd/edit what their favourite game is.

 ### New Review